Animatron/player/doc/API.md

 Currently, every mouse event contains only a mouse position (`evt.pos`) and every key event contains only a pressed key info (`evt.key`).

+The second optional incoming argument for handler is `t`, it is a render time when handler-modifier was called.

 ### Time Jumps

 Sometimes you need to change time/frame while playing or on some event, mostly when you have some complex animation, like human body or so.
 Sometimes it is enough to jump in time, sometimes there's a lot of stuff in a scene, or even its frames calculated dynamically, so its easier to assign a name to frame.